Tobias W. Frazier: Frazier Family Tree

-The life of Tobias Frazier
+Early life

 Tobias Frazier was born in 1892 in Sulphur Springs, Indian Territory, the county seat of what was then known as Cedar County, Choctaw Nation, in the Indian Territory.
 The territory later joined Oklahoma Territory in forming the state of Oklahoma in 1907.

 Frazier attended Armstrong Academy, a school for Choctaw boys operated by the Choctaw Nation.
 While a student there he participated in the football team.
 Near the end of his life, when asked by a newspaper reporter what position he played on the team, he laughed and said "Anything but quarterback".

 Upon the outbreak of World War I, Frazier enlisted in the U.S. Army and was later assigned to the 36th Division in France, where he served as a sergeant in the division's headquarters intelligence unit.

 While serving in France the 36th Division found that German troops were able to intercept its communications.
 In addition, they were able to decrypt the military codes used by American forces.
 This enabled the Germans to successfully stymie and thwart American movements.

 Several Choctaw Indians served in the 142nd Regiment of the 36th Division, and with the support of a commanding officer proposed using the Choctaw language as a military code.